feds201/feds-central/scouting/old-yearly/2024/README.md

 Android Studio is required to create development builds in react native.
 - Install Android Studio
-- run `choco install -y microsoft-openjdk11` in the terminal (This app utilizes Expo SDK 49, which uses JDK 11)
+- Run `choco install -y microsoft-openjdk11` in the terminal (This app utilizes Expo SDK 49, which uses JDK 11)
-- you will also need to install [Android SDK](https://docs.expo.dev/guides/local-app-development/)
+- You will also need to install [Android SDK](https://docs.expo.dev/guides/local-app-development/)
 - Ensure your Windows [Environment Variables](https://developer.android.com/tools/variables#envar) has a [path called ANDROID_HOME](https://developer.android.com/tools/variables) directed to the SDK folder
 - To set up an Emulator visit [Expo's Guide](https://docs.expo.dev/workflow/android-studio-emulator/).
 - To use a local Android device, ensure the device is plugged in with [USB debugging](https://developer.android.com/studio/debug/dev-options) enabled.